 - 1.1 This application seeks outline planning permission with all matters reserved except for access, for the construction of up to 240 dwellings, including the provision of 40% affordable housing (96 dwellings).
 The details appearance, landscaping, layout and scale would be subject to a reserved matters application. - 1.2 The application site lies outside the defined settlement boundary limits and is thereby located within the countryside.
 Thereby the proposals are contrary to Policy S7 of the Adopted Local Plan.
 However, as the proposals cannot be tested against a fully up-to-date Development Plan, paragraph 11 of the National Planning Policy Framework (NPPF) is thereby the tilted balance is engaged.
 As such, a detailed "Planning Balance" has been undertaken of the proposals against all relevant considerations. - 1.3 The proposed development would provide social and economic benefits in terms of the construction of the dwellings and the investment into the local economy.
-The proposals would provide up to 96 affordable dwellings.
-Furthermore, weight has been given in respect to the biodiversity net gain and the provision of public open space.
-Thus, taken together, significant weight has been afforded to the benefits of the development proposed.
+The proposals would provide up to 96 affordable dwelling and the provision of public open space.
+Significant weight has thus been accorded to the benefits of the development proposed.